C24Be/AS_Network_List/README.md

-# Russian Goverment agencies and their networks
+# Russian government agencies and their associated networks.

 This repository contains Python scripts that allow you to retrieve network lists based on either an Autonomous System (AS) name or a Network name.
 Also you can download and parse the whole RIPE database to get information about Networks for the further analysis.